 I like to eat, so early in life I figured out how to cook the things that I wanted to consume.
 A natural offshoot of cooking is shopping, so I learned to do that too.
 I’m such a hunter-gatherer.
 With three kids, I had to be!

-Usually a trip to the grocery store involved multiple shopping carts and severe wallet damage.
+Usually, a trip to the grocery store involved multiple shopping carts and severe wallet damage.
 By the time the three bottomless pits were teenagers it required a small truck and a second mortgage.
 Should The Spawn choose to come along, only perfect weather, no traffic, fast driving and sheer luck could get half of the provisions home before ingestion.

-On one of these homeward sprints I’m pretty sure they were trying to start a fire in the back of the van.
+On one of these homeward sprints, I’m pretty sure they were trying to start a fire in the back of the van.
 Luckily I pulled into the driveway right as I started to smell smoke and they were tearing open the meat.
-After that, I learned to check for matches, lighters, flint, sticks, charcoal, grills, skewers, and long handled forks… even if we were just going to the Kwik Sack for gas.
+After that, I learned to check for matches, lighters, flint, sticks, charcoal, grills, skewers, and long-handled forks… even if we were just going to the Kwik Sack for gas.

-So there’s been a bit of an adjustment from shopping for a ravenous pack of teenaged wolves to supplying two middle aged wandering gypsies.
+So there’s been a bit of an adjustment from shopping for a ravenous pack of teenaged wolves to supplying two middle-aged wandering gypsies.
 Even more so when the eating habits of said gypsies are completely different.